Skip to content

 » READ MORE: Who calls it Mischief Night?

-For the remainder of the 1990s, parents and officials in towns in Camden and elsewhere in New Jersey took precautions in the wake of the wide-spread destruction.
-Yearly police patrols, curfews, and other neighborhood initiatives in Philadelphia and the suburbs were employed in an effort to prevent problems such as the Camden fires, and it has mostly been effective, as area communities have succeeded in preventing mischief from escalating into much worse.
+For the remainder of the 1990s, parents and officials in towns in Camden and elsewhere in New Jersey took precautions in the wake of the widespread destruction.
+Yearly police patrols, curfews, and other neighborhood initiatives in Philadelphia and the suburbs were employed in an effort to prevent problems like the Camden fires, and those tactics have mostly been effective, as area communities have succeeded in preventing mischief from escalating into much worse.